 - Scatter the blackening seasoning on a dinner plate or in a large shallow bowl.

-- If you have frozen swordfish, defrost it in the refrigerator overnight or in a bowl of cold water for about an hour, changing the water every 15 minutes.
+- To defrost frozen swordfish, place it in the fridge overnight.
+If you're short on time, submerge it in a bowl of cold water for about an hour, changing the water every 15 minutes to keep it cold.

 - If you have fresh swordfish that still has the bloodline, cut away as shown.
-Rinse fish under cold running water and pat dry.
+Rinse fish under cold running water and pat dry with paper towels.

 - Press the fish into the blackening seasoning on one side.